4. Planning and implementation

 • The State Treasury may not have access rights to the data at a certain level of accuracy, but the data aggregates produced from it may be public.
 In these cases, the service provider aggregates the data to a public level defined together with the agencies on a case-by-case basis.
 In this context, aggregation refers to the re-grouping of data on the basis of one or more factors to a less accurate level.

-• For example, instead of the operating unit, the sum or average of the accounting unit level is shown
+• For example, instead of the operating unit, the sum or average of the accounting unit level is presented

-• For example, trips to different continents are shown, instead of to individual countries
+• For example, trips to different continents are presented, instead of individual countries

 The masked and minimized data is transferred to the platform for the use of the analyst.
 The analysis is carried out based on the masked data that does not contain directly identifiable personal data.
 If the analyst finds that the data may contain direct personal data, however, they inform the data engineer of this, making it possible to adjust the masking rules for the fields in question, and refrain from processing the dataset before the correction has been made and the dataset is free from personal data.
 Once the analysis has been carried out, the analyst aggregates the results to a statistical level before the results are presented to the customer.
 This means ensuring that the groups to be shown contain data concerning at least five persons, making sure that no individuals can be identified in the results.